COP-4331C/SkillTrade/README.md

 <h3> What you can do in our application: </h3>  <br>
 * Build and edit your profile page with your basic information and profile picture.<br>
-* Post a skill that you would like to teach with descrition and picture.<br>
+* Post a skill that you would like to teach with description and picture.<br>
 * Post a skill that you would like to learn. <br>
-* Message other user to negotiate time and price.<br>
+* Message another user to negotiate time and price.<br>
 * Buy virtual currency as a payment method in your account. <br>
 * Write a review under other's profile page.
 * Search post by keyword.<br><br>

 Of course, no one app will satisfy everyone since their needs may be different.
 So we'll be adding more functionality in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this Project!
+Thanks to everyone that hascontributed towards expanding this Project!

 <p align="right">(<a href="#top">back to top</a>)</p>